Personal and compassionate OB/GYN care for Santa Rosa women

 We invite you to experience NCMA Women’s OB/GYN Center’s personal services.
 As women we play many roles in our lives and care for so many other individuals along the way.
 Allow our esteemed team to take care of your needs.
 It is our goal to empower women in their journey to achieve safe and excellent obstetric and gynecologic healthcare.

-NCMA Women’s OB/GYN Center’s physicians include Shazah Khawaja, MD and Erin MacDonald, MD.
+NCMA Women’s OB/GYN Center’s physicians include Shazah Khawaja, MD, Erin MacDonald, MD, and Estrelania Williams, MD.
 Our doctors share in the whole-body approach to medicine — meaning we always strive to find the underlying causes of a woman’s health problems rather than simply treating the symptoms.

 Our team of health professionals is committed to both alleviating short-term ailments and maximizing long-term health.
 Visit NCMA Women’s OB/GYN Center’s website to read more about our practice’s OB/GYN physicians, certified nurse midwives, and board certified nurse practitioners.